datadrivendesign/interaction-mining/INSTRUCTIONS.md

 The script will step you through the setup of both the web app and Android data collection app.

+#### ODIM Web Env Variables

-The script will also prompt you to enter the following environment variables:
+The script will prompt you to enter the following environment variables:

 ```shell
 DATABASE_URL=$DATABASE_URL